-When you’re shopping for an air purifier, you’ll probably come across the word “HEPA.”
-It’s touted as the ultimate solution to air filtration problems, but what does it mean?
-How do HEPA filters help consumers, what do they do, and what are the drawbacks?
+If you’re shopping for an air purifier, you’ve surely seen the term HEPA.
+Purifier makers tout it as the best solution to air problems.
+So do review sites large and small.
+But, what does it mean?
+How will HEPA filters help you, what do they do, and what are the drawbacks?

-Choosing the right air filter technology can be a matter of life and death for those with severe allergies and respiratory conditions.
 Knowing what’s in your air purifier or HVAC is crucial.
-Many different devices use HEPA filters, but the filter always performs the same essential function.
-Not all HEPA products are created equal, and some offer additional benefits and superior filtration.
-You need to look at more than just the filter in order to make an educated purchase, but it’s an important place to start.
-We’ve put together a guide to help you better understand HEPA products, their uses, and how they fit into the bigger picture of air filtration.
+Many different devices use HEPA, but the filter always performs the same essential function.
+Not all HEPA products are created equal, and some offer more benefits and better results.
+You need to look at more than just the filter in order to make an educated purchase.
+But it’s a great place to start.
+We’ve put together a guide to help you better know HEPA products.
+Learn about their uses.
+And see how they fit into the bigger picture of pure air.

 What Does HEPA Mean?